Max Erwin von Scheubner-Richter: World War I and Armenian genocide

 On 10 August 1914, shortly after the outbreak of World War I, Scheubner-Richter joined the Bavarian Army as a volunteer and was assigned to the 7th Chevauleger Regiment on the Western Front.
 However, Scheubner-Richter was relocated to the Eastern Front from November 1914, where Germany was fighting the Imperial Russian Army, after one of his superiors discovered his knowledge of the Russian language.

-In December 1914 Scheubner-Richter became the German vice consul of Erzerum, Turkey, succeeding Dr. Paul Schwarz - this appointment was a disguise for a secret operation by the Germans to sabotage the Russian oil fields in the Caucasus, under the belief it would cause the Russian war effort to grind to a halt.
+In December 1914 Scheubner-Richter became the German vice consul of Erzurum, Turkey, succeeding Dr. Paul Schwarz - this appointment was a disguise for a secret operation by the Germans to sabotage the Russian oil fields in the Caucasus, under the belief it would cause the Russian war effort to grind to a halt.
 The Germans hoped to infiltrate during an Ottoman offensive on Russian fortifications in Kars, but the operation was cancelled when the Ottomans were not as successful as expected.
 Russian resistance made infiltration of the Caucasus impossible, and Scheubner-Richter remained working as a consul in Turkey for the remainder of the war.
 While holding that post, Scheubner-Richter also documented the Turkish massacres of Armenians as part of the Armenian genocide.
 At the time, he was considered one of the most outspoken individuals against the deportations and subsequent massacres of Armenians.
 Scheubner-Richter believed that the deportations were based on "racial hatred" and that none could survive such a journey.
 Scheubner-Richter concluded that the deportations were a policy of "annihilation".
 At various times he demanded the German government intervene on behalf of the Armenians which lead to a meeting between Talaat Pasha and Johannes Heinrich Mordtmann.
 In the meeting, Talaat Pasha claimed that the deportations of the Armenians were for their own safety.
 Nevertheless, on 15 June 1915, Talaat ordered the protection of the deported Armenians in Elazığ, Bitlis and Diyarbakır, explaining this order by the fact that a convoy of Armenian deportees coming from Erzurum had been assaulted.
-This didn't stop the deportations in Erzurum, though, and by August 1915, Scheubner-Richter acknowledged that there were no Armenians present in the district of his consulate.
+This did not stop the deportations in Erzurum, though, and by August 1915, Scheubner-Richter acknowledged that there were no Armenians present in the district of his consulate.
 In October, he was succeeded by Friedrich-Werner Graf von der Schulenburg.
 Von Scheubner-Richter did manage to save individual Armenians, but his interventions in Constantinople and Berlin were ineffective.
 As the marginal notes to his letter in the Embassy of Constantinople show, his behaviour towards the Armenians was even regarded as unworldly and not appropriate to the political situation.

+He subsequently headed the Riga outpost of the press section of the Imperial German Army's Ober Ost command, reporting to Captain Friedrich Bertkau, General Erich Ludendorff's press advisor.